M3SOulu/ECSA2025_CentralityChangeProneness/README.md

 # Replication package and Online Appendix

-This is a replication package and online appendix for the ECSA2025 paper.
+This is a replication package and online appendix for the ECSA2025 paper "Centrality Change Proneness: an Early Indicator of Microservice Architectural Degradation".

-## Contents
+# Contents
 This repository contains the following:
 - [INSTALL](INSTALL.md): Detailed installation instructions for each used tool
 - [Appendix](Appendix):